woltapp/mitmproxy-mock/README.md

-# MITMProxy Mock
+# Moxy – A MITMProxy Mock Script

-This repository contains scripts for using [mitmproxy](https://mitmproxy.org) as a tool for app development and testing, in particular to insert mock responses, and/or modify existing responses and/or requests based on various criteria.
+Moxy is a script to easily configure [mitmproxy](https://mitmproxy.org) as a tool for app development and testing, in particular to insert mock responses, and/or modify existing responses and/or requests based on various criteria.

-MITM stands for man-in-the-middle, i.e., the tool goes in between the client and server, and can capture, replace, and/or modify requests and responses between them.
-The mock setup is configured in JSON, i.e., no coding is required to use this tool.
+The MITM stands for man-in-the-middle, i.e., the tool goes in between the client and server, and can capture, replace, and/or modify requests and responses between them.
+The configuration is JSON, i.e., no coding is required to use this tool.
 Among other things, it can do:

 * mocking responses for endpoints not yet implemented on the backend